 “Enron” means Enron Corp., a corporation organized and existing under the laws of Oregon.

-“Enron Competitor” means a Person (other than Enron or one of its Affiliates or the initial Certificate Holder or one of its Affiliates) whose principal business (or who has an Affiliate whose principal business) is electric power generation or the purchase, sale, marketing, trading, supply, transportation, gathering or other distribution of oil, natural gas and/or electric power and/or the manufacture of gas or steam power generating turbines or the provision of water supply and/or wastewater services.
+“Enron Competitor” means a Person (other than Enron Corp. or one of its Affiliates or the initial Certificate Holder or one of its Affiliates) whose principal business (or who has an Affiliate whose principal business) is electric power generation or the purchase, sale, marketing, trading, supply, transportation, gathering or other distribution of oil, natural gas and/or electric power and/or the manufacture of gas or steam power generating turbines or the provision of water supply and/or wastewater services.

 “ERISA” means the Employee Retirement Income Security Act of 1974, including any successor or amendatory statutes.